ualibraries/ual-geoblacklight/README.md

       Response_Data_Object-->App;
 ```

- The GOB app container queries the Solr instance directly which has direct knowledge fo the GOB metadata structure.
+ The GOB app container queries the Solr instance directly.
 "Sharding" information is managed by the ZooKeeper middleware.
 Using the "blacklight-core" metadata, Solr sends back its data response in a format that can be ingested by RoR models.
 See the [Blacklight module directory](https://github.com/projectblacklight/blacklight/tree/main/lib/blacklight/solr) for Solr class implementations.

 ## Setup